pro-Zac/pro-Zac/README.md

 Hi there.
 I'm Zac.
-I work as a data engineer for a mid-sized NGO in Austin, Texas.
+I work as an application developer for a mid-sized NGO in Austin, Texas.

 I enjoy tacos, lots of data, coding, and long walks through the database.